squid-cache/squid-cache.github.io/SquidFaq/SquidMemory.rst

 calls to ''malloc(3)'' for which we can't account.

 The ''Meta Data'' list gives the breakdown of where the accounted memory has gone.
-45% has gone to ''Store''''''Entry'' and URL strings.
+45% has gone to ''!StoreEntry'' and URL strings.
 Another 42% has gone to buffering hold objects in VM while they are fetched and relayed to the clients (''Pool for in-memory object'').